The Best Iodine Supplements to Boost Thyroid Function & More (2019 Edition)

 - Low iodine in your salivary tissues may result in dry mouth, etc.

-It's important to add this to the discussion because some tissues require iodine while others use iodide.
+It's important to add this to the discussion because some tissues require iodine while others use iodide (28).

-Your thyroid, salivary glands and skin all use iodide, while your breast, prostate and stomach all utilize iodine.
+Your thyroid, salivary glands, and skin cells all use iodide, while your breast, prostate, and stomach all utilize iodine.

 Liquid iodine supplements (in this case Lugol's solution) contain both Iodine and Iodide.